wighawag/blockies-nft/docs/index.md

 ### **isApprovedForAll(address,address)**

-Check if the sender approved the operator.
+Check if the sender approved the operator to transfer any of its tokens.

 Params:
  - `owner`: The address of the owner.